pudly/schmopera-hugo/content/articles/i-used-to-sing.md

 (Side note: the only reason we think a colleague would say that is because we've heard colleagues say it.
 Or, even worse, we've said it.
 Can we all agree to stop that and be kinder to each other?
 Cool.
 Thanks.)

+> The only thing people will remember about you is how you treated them, how you made them feel.

 It's a hang-up from our time spent with non-musicians and non-actors.
 When Joe Public finds out you act and sing, one of their first questions is, "Oh, would we have seen you in anything?"

 This is the age-old question that stems from our society’s belief that success must be grand, tangible, and attached to extensive visibility.
 In no way does it take into account personal success, triumph over hardship, or the sheer fact that some of the happiest singers I've met are the ones who "only" sing in their church choir.